amrmons/yiimp_install_script/README.md

 ```
   Installation will take approximately 15 minutes.
 The installer will let you know when the installation is complete.
-  If you have any issues with the installation, open an issue here on Github.
+  If you encounter any issues with the installation, please open an issue on GitHub.

 <h3>Finish!
 Remember to</h3>
 <h4>A server reboot is REQUIRED after the installation is fully completed to finalize the installation process</h4>
 <p>
-  After rebooting the server, log back in to your user account you have created.
-When the rebooting process is complete, log in again with your user account and you have successfully installed YiiMP on your server.
+  After rebooting the server, log back in to your created user account.
+When the rebooting process is complete, log in again with your user account, and you have successfully installed YiiMP on your server.
 </p>
-<h4>On first reboot it may take up to 1-2 minutes before the cron screens auto-start.
-After waiting 1-2 minutes type:</h4>
+<h4>On the first reboot, it may take up to 1-2 minutes before the cron screens auto-start.
+After waiting 1-2 minutes, type:</h4>
 <pre>
 motd
 </pre>